-I wrote and wrote and wrote while Delphi lay on my stomach, or tucked between my ankles.
+I wrote and wrote and wrote while Darf lay on my stomach, or tucked between my ankles.

 I never stopped.

-About a month before Delphi turned five, I sold my first book.
+About a month before my little poodle turned five, I sold my first book.

 The main character in my debut, THE TURNAWAY GIRLS, is called Delphernia Undersea.
-She’s not named after my dog—at the time I simply liked the sound of the name and that’s why I chose it—but I don’t think it’s a coincidence that there’s a little bit of Delph in my first book.
+She’s not named after my dog—at the time I simply liked the sound of the name and that’s why I chose it, and we mostly call her Darfer, anyway—but I don’t think it’s a coincidence that there’s a little bit of Delphi-Darf in my first book.
 Without her, there probably wouldn’t be a book.